JellyRollJunior/leet-code-journal/README.md

     * You do this when doing Diameter of a Binary Tree loooool
 * Same Tree
     * simple + quick recursion practice
+* Symmetric Tree
+    * basically the same as above

 Misc.
 * Implement Queue using Stack